ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 {: #openshift-runbook-runbook-install-terraform-main}

 Remove the dns module section as the file expects to use AWS route 53 for DNS.
 The main.tf file is updated as follows:
-1. In the SSH session to the bastion node, with root privileges, use the following command to open the file; `vi /opt/ocpinstall/installer/upi/vsphere/main.tf`.
+1. In the SSH session to the bastion node, with root privileges, use the following command to open the file:
+   `vi /opt/ocpinstall/installer/upi/vsphere/main.tf`
 2. Type `i` to enter insert mode.
 3. Scroll down the file until you reach the DNS module section.
 4. Delete the entire section shown in "File 3: Section to be removed".